Emergency Dentistry in Rego Park, NY

 Dental emergencies also happen in conjunction with a head trauma or leaves the injured person in shock.
 It is much better to have someone else drive you to our Rego Park office and see our emergency dentist in Rego Park, NY.

-If you are currently experiencing an emergency or would like to be prepared in the case of an emergency, we recommend that you give our office a phone call and book an appointment with our emergency dentist Brooklyn NY.
-Here at Dental Arts, we not only want to give our patients great scheduled dental care, but we also want to be there for you in the case of an emergency.
+If you are currently experiencing an emergency or would like to be prepared in the case of an emergency, we recommend that you give our office a phone call and book an appointment with our emergency dentist Queens NY.
+Here at Dental Arts Rego Park, we not only want to give our patients great scheduled dental care, but we also want to be there for you in the case of an emergency.
 Contact our Rego Park office to consult our emergency dentist near you as soon as possible.
 Our dentist in Rego Park, NY also serves patients from areas like Corona, Elmhurst, Forest Hills, Middle Village, Jackson Heights, The Bronx, Woodside, Maspeth, Whitestone, Flushing, Ridgewood, Glendale, Woodhaven, East Elmhurst, Sunnyside, Jamaica, College Point, Ozone Park, Queens, Kew Gardens, Richmond Hill, South Richmond Hill, and Long Island City, NY.